 More Investors to Deal With

-The flip-side of easier access to early-stage capital is an increase in the number of investors involved with the firm as it tries to get off the ground.
+The flip side of easier access to early-stage capital is an increase in the number of investors involved with the firm as it tries to get off the ground.
 While equity crowdfunding investors typically aren’t involved in day-to-day decision-making and may not exert pressure on the company’s leaders, managing many small investors (rather than a few large stakeholders) can present logistical challenges and costs, such as the need to hire an investor relations liaison or communications staff.
+For Tier 2 companies, reporting and auditing requirements can be costly and burdensome as well.

 Considerations for Investors